In 'Barbie', the smash hit of 'Oppenheimer', audiences send a message to Hollywood: Give us something new - ExBulletin

 In ‘Barbie’, the smash hit of ‘Oppenheimer’, audiences send a message to Hollywood: Give us something new

-NEW YORK — During Barbie and Oppenheimer’s huge movie weekend, there were many winners.
+NEW YORK (AP) In the huge film weekend of Barbie and Oppenheimer, there were many winners.
 Greta Gerwig, who marked the history of female directors.
 Christopher Nolan, who set a non-Batman career record.
-Cinemas, more crowded than at any time after the pandemic.
-Fans of improbable double strokes.
-The pink color.
-Twenty Matchbox.
+Cinemas, more crowded than at any time after the pandemic. lovers of unlikely dual features.
+The colour pink.
+Box of matches twenty.

 But one of the most important triumphs of Barbenheimer’s cinematic monsoon was originality.
 Here are two movies that aren’t sequels or reboots pushing the box office to heights not seen in years.
 Barbie and Oppenheimer have become a meme due to their global differences, but they are each indelibly the work of these filmmakers.

 Barbie, based on the Mattel doll, had extremely well-known intellectual property.
-And the story of J. Robert Oppenheimer and the atomic bomb comes from an important moment in history.
+And the story of J. Robert Oppenheimer and the atomic bomb comes from not a moment in history.
 Nolan is also a brand.

+Waves of pink-clad moviegoers passed under cardboard palm trees on Barbenheimer’s wild first day.

+Barbie didn’t just break the opening weekend record for 2023; It also smashed the weekend’s first record for a film directed by a woman.

 But Hollywood’s greatest zeitgeist in years was propelled by a pair of films with no Roman numerals, Jedi or superheroes in sight.
 At the same time, some of cinema’s most trusted franchises, from Marvel to Fast and the Furious, are no longer leading the pack.